10 of the Best Indigenous Rugby League Players of All Time

 Famously, after kicking the winning goal for Queensland against NSW at the SCG, Morgan had a full stubby launched at him from the crowd.

 In 13 appearances for his state Morgan never played a match where he didn’t score a point, notching 13 tries and kicking 17 goals for Queensland.
+This incredible records underscores why he is considered among the greatest aboriginal rugby league players of all time.

 8. Gorden Tallis